jdcantrell/kodiak/README.md

 #Kodiak - a personal photo blog/sharing tool

 Todo:
-- fix width calculation, it needs to account for padding that occurs between images
 - use a translator to create images the actual html size?
 We'd then have a preview writer and a publish writer, this seems pretty reasonable
 - delete old folders when changing access (unset published date)